Winter is a great time to invest in solar. Here’s why…

 Getting solar and battery power installed at home is one of the best things you can do for the environment at home.
 According to the Energy Savings Trust, a typical home solar PV system could save around one tonne of carbon per year, depending on where you live in the UK.

-We’re now seeing signs of global warming all too often across the globe, and it can be easy to feel powerless.
-By turning your home into a mini green power station, you can regain that power by doing something that makes a difference, all whilst future proofing your home at the same time.
+We’re seeing signs of global warming all too often across the globe, and it can be easy to feel powerless.
+By turning your home into a mini green power station, you can regain that power by doing something that makes a difference and future-proofing your home at the same time.

-We've got you covered, from installation to maintenance, award-winning customer support and great smart tariffs to save you 90% on your electricity bills.
+We've got you covered, from installation to maintenance plus award-winning customer support and great smart tariffs.
+You could save around 90% on your electricity bills.

 More from the Octoverse